openfheorg/openfhe-development/src/pke/examples/README.md

 - [simple-real-numbers.cpp](simple-real-numbers): simple example showing homomorphic additions, multiplications, and rotations for vectors of real numbers using CKKS
 - [simple-real-numbers-serial.cpp](simple-real-numbers-serial.cpp): simple example showing typical serialization/deserialization calls for a prototype computing homomorphic additions, multiplications, and rotations for vectors of integers using CKKS
 - [threshold-fhe.cpp](threshold-fhe.cpp): shows several examples of threshold FHE in BGVrns, BFVrns, and CKKSrns
+- [threshold-fhe-5p.cpp](threshold-fhe-5p.cpp): shows example of threshold FHE with 5 parties in BFVrns

 How To Link Your Own Project After Having OpenFHE Installed
 ===================